• Home

 “I wonder what part of today you liked the best?”
 Some may have just a word or two to share while others may tell a short story.
 Just listen to one another.
 Everyone always has the right to pass.

 When everyone has answered the first question, ask the second one: “I wonder what part of today was the most important part?”
 Allow everyone to answer with a phrase or a short story.
+The remaining three questions work the same way.

 The fourth question, "I wonder what part of today you would have liked to leave out?"

 The last question is, "I wonder how you are feeling in this moment?"
+Perhaps a word is all each person needs here.

 Close your Wondering Together time by thanking one another.
 You could bow to each other silently, high five each other, blow out a candle if you lit one, share a hug depending on the nature of your group.
 Take turns at who asks the questions each time.